 I just couldn’t picture myself doing physical therapy for the rest of my life.
 I had to take a serious look at my life, and I realized that a third of my life from this point was going to be dedicated to my job, and I didn’t want it to be something that I was miserable doing.
 Kudos to all the other physical therapists out there, and I know many of them.
 It’s great what they’re doing, but if you’re going to be miserable at a job, I can’t fathom doing that.
 So finally, I said, this is it.
 I have to go for it.
 I told my parents and went to my professors, and said, this is what’s happening.
-I really enjoyed this, but can’t do it any more.
+I really enjoyed this, but can’t do it anymore.
 They wished me the best, and I’m lucky to have the support of my parents and my family.

 Then you met up with some of the guys from The Violent Femmes and that became a unique musical partnership.
 How has that helped shape your musical career?

-That was definitely the catalyst for everything that came afterwards.
-When I said I was going to pursue music and not do PT any more, I went to my dad, and he went to a family friend who knew Sigmund Snopek from The Violent Femmes.
-They’re from Milwaukee, and lived only about ten minutes away from where I was living.
+That was definitely the catalyst for everything that came afterward.
+When I said I was going to pursue music and not do PT anymore, I went to my dad, and he went to a family friend who knew Sigmund Snopek from The Violent Femmes.
+They’re from Milwaukee and lived only about ten minutes away from where I was living.
 He and I were only going to do one or two songs, but when he listened to the songs I had written, he wanted to do a full album.
 So for the next year and a half we worked on music, and gigging all over Wisconsin, which culminated in me opening for Sheryl Crow at Summerfest.
-That performance got onto YouTube, which led me to my old management label in New York, which then led me to moving out here to LA.
+That performance got onto YouTube, which led me to my old management label in New York, which then led me to move out here to LA.
 So, everything happens for a reason.
 That’s said so much, but it’s true.

 Speaking as a Midwesterner myself who has lived both here and in California, there’s a huge difference between the two.
 What do you think is the biggest difference between the Midwest and Milwaukee, and living in Los Angeles?